 Will I have any say in how my double eyelids will be created?

 Yes.
 Based on your eyelid anatomy, Dr Huang will use his judgment and experience to help you to choose the shape and height of the new crease that best suits your eyes.
 He will show this to you in the mirror before the surgery so that you can approve the design (tapered or parallel) and height (which you will be informed of in mm) of the double eyelid crease or amend it according to your own preferences before he actually creates it for you.
-Once both you and Dr Huang have come to an agreement, he will measure and mark it out carefully on your eyelids and follow those markings as precisely as possible when executing
+Once both you and Dr Huang have come to an agreement, he will measure and mark it out carefully on your eyelids and follow those markings as precisely as possible when executing the procedure.

 This protocol ensures that you have major input on how your crease will turn out, and that you will know exactly what you are getting beforehand, with nothing left to the imagination or guesswork.
-Dr Huang has found from working with hundreds of patients over the years that this interactive way of working with the patient and this degree of patient involvement in decision making allows him to have maximum precision and control over the outcome, which in turn has resulted in extremely high levels of patient satisfaction, which ultimately is what it is all about.
+Dr Huang has found from working with hundreds of patients over the years that this interactive way of working with the patient and this degree of patient involvement in decision making allows him to have maximum and control over the outcome, which in turn has resulted in high levels of patient satisfaction, which ultimately is what it is all about.

 Why do different surgeons make different claims about how much swelling and downtime there will be?